KalkulierbaR/kalkulierbar/backend/docs/PropositionalTableaux.md

 ## Undo

 The undo move reverts the latest expand or close move and reverts the state to the point before executing given move.
 It can be used if the backtracking function is enabled for a certain calculus or if the backtracking button is set on enabled in the settings before building the calculus tree.

-Close moves are encoded as `{"type":UNDO}`
+Close moves are encoded as `{"type":"UNDO","id1":<Any integer>,"id2":<Any integer>}`.

 # Variants